catseye/Velo/README.markdown

 *   Delineate the scoping rules more rigorously, e.g. figure out where variables local to methods belong.
 *   Possibly unify scripts and strings.
 (A script is just a string, after all.)
+*   Possibly unify methods and scripts.
+(A method is just a script, after all.)
 *   Talk about how scripts and modules can be unified similarly.
 *   Contrast with Ruby (e.g. toplevel methods being put on `Object`,